 Dawson, Pickett & Scott POW Memorial

 Upon returning, the villagers found LTC Pickett and PFC Dawson both dead.
 Scarred, the villagers didn’t ask too many questions.
 The guerrillas reported that all three had died from the crash.
 Their story changed many times.
 After American doctors conducted an autopsy, it was determined that both Pickett and Dawson were shot in the head at close range.
 Eventually, the guerrilla leaders admitted that two of their members had “executed two wounded prisoners of war.”
+LTC Pickett was shot multiple times and through one hand as if he was protecting his face.

 The U.S. Congress protested siting the Geneva Convention articles for which the Salvadoran guerrillas claimed they were a signing party.